TRMA 840 Empirically-Supported Treatments for Trauma

 Discussions are collaborative learning experiences.
 Therefore, the student will be using all the technical means available to us to make this both a fun and academically thought-provoking experience.
 The goal of this course’s Discussions is to engage in an enjoyable, meaningful conversation almost like in a classroom setting.

 The student will complete 2 Discussions in this course.
-The student will post of thread of at least 500 words by 11:59 p.m.
-(ET) on Thursday of the assigned Module: Week.
-The student must then post 1 reply of at least 250 words by 11:59 p.m.
-(ET) on Sunday of the assigned Module: Week.
-For each thread, students must support their assertions with at least 4 scholarly citations in APA format.
-Any sources cited must have been published within the last five years.
+The student will post a thread that contains 500 to 600 words of content (not including references section).
+The student must then post 1 reply that contains 250-350 words of content (not including references section).
+For each thread, the student must support assertions with at least 4 scholarly citations in APA format.
+Any sources cited must have been published within the last 5 years.
 Acceptable sources include course learning, articles or publications from traumatology experts, Christian counseling authors, biblical scholars, and other scholarly publications.

 Reflection Journal Assignments (3)

 Being able to list on a vita that a student has Continuing Education (CE) training in an empirically supported treatment is very useful for employment.
-The student will select a professional online or local training program on 1 of the approaches discussed in this course to obtain 6 credit hours of Continuing Education credit.
+The student will select from a list of professional online or local training programs and report those training experiences in this course in 2 separate quizzes.
+Students can obtain up to 12 credit hours of Continuing Education credit in the course.
 Several online training options will be presented in the course that the student can choose from for the completion of this assignment.
 In the list, the student will see that some of the options will be free and others will require payment to complete the training.
-With instructor approval, the student may also do alternative professional training programs online or in his/her local area for this assignment.
+With instructor approval, the student may also do alternative professional training programs online or in the local area for this assignment.
 See the Continuing Education Credits Instructions for more information.